 The SDK exports types for all request and response objects, so you get autocomplete and compile-time checks across your entire codebase.

-The Sync SDK is server-side only.
+The Sync Labs SDK is server-side only.
 Never import it in client-side code — doing so would expose your API key.

 Use the SDK in Server Components, Route Handlers, or Server Actions: